【Hamamatsu Station / Night Walk】(Hamamatsu, Shizuoka) Friday Night in the Yurakugai Entertainment District

 A narrow lane with girls bar signs prominent

-The shop on the right appears to be the girls bar where a serious incident took place not long ago.
+The shop on the right appears to be the site of a girls bar where a major incident took place not long ago.
 Less than a year later, a new business has already moved in.

 Women standing outside a Filipino pub, calling out to passersby